 Quick, packed with flavors AND veggies.
-This LO mein will be the HIGH of your week.
+This gluten free LO mein will be the HIGH of your week.

 Have I professed my love for Asian food yet?
 Granted, this is more Asian-American, but still!
 They don’t use dairy and it’s SO EASY to swap in gluten free noodles.
 It makes me do heel clicks when I only have to make simple substitutions instead of feeling like a mad scientist trying to tweak a recipe to work for my family.

 I also love that this is another meat-free recipe too, and that’s loaded with veggies!
 In fact, I tell my boys that the water chestnuts are chips (since they’re so crunchy) and they gobble them right up!
 I’m sure you could throw in additional veggies; it’s great for cleaning out the refrigerator.